davidm19/VimNotes/README.md

-    zG             Add current word to the current session dictionary zug            Remove current word to regular dictionary zuG            Remove current word to the current session dictionary :ab [ABBREVIATION] [EXPRESSION]
+    zG             Add current word to the current session dictionary zug            Remove current word to regular dictionary zuG            Remove current word to the current session dictionary ~              Change case of current letter (or group in visual mode) :ab [ABBREVIATION] [EXPRESSION]
                    Creates an abbreviation called ABBREVIATION which, when typed, will expand into EXPRESSION
     <CTRL-V>       Cancel use of abbreviation